oversizedcanoe/SmartHome/README.md

 ---

 ### Todo
-- Implement "modes" such as Lavalamp mode
 - Implement Schedules
-- Implement Configurations -- delay times, set aliases?
+- Implement Configurations -- delay times, set aliases? --> Move this to a CSV so changes made in app are kept for next startup
 - Change the TPLink Library to use the nuget package instead of the local repo clone
 - Figure out how to remove delay from light transitions
 - Bug: Bulb control has a small div to show current bulb color.
 This works for all colors except "normal" white/yellow ones.
 - Bug: When bulbs change to non-normal colors, brightness display shows 255%+ when it should max out at 100%.
+- Pulse lights to music?